 - Acorn Kitchen offers a licensed shared use kitchen in Kittery, contact Susan Tuveson at 207.332.4425.

 Other options would be to contact a local restaurant, school, or inn to ask if it might be possible to rent their commercial facility during times when their kitchen isn’t being used and contact the Maine Department of Agriculture, Conservation and Forestry to have a pre-inspection of the space to determine if it can be used as a commercial kitchen.

 Good luck in your food endeavors!

 We would be glad to hear from you if you have any further questions or feedback in regards to this fact sheet, please contact Beth Calder at email@example.com or 207.581.2791.

-Reviewed by Jason Bolton, Assistant Professor of Food Safety and James McConnon, UMaine Extension Business and Economics Specialist and Professor of Economics.
+Reviewed by Jason Bolton, Associate Professor of Food Safety and James McConnon, UMaine Extension Business and Economics Specialist and Professor of Economics.

-Special thanks to Steve Giguere (Program Manager) of the The Maine Department of Agriculture, Conservation, and Forestry Division of Quality Assurance and Regulations and Lori Holmquist (Director Investigations Branch, New England FDA District Office).
+Special thanks to Steve Giguere of the Maine Department of Agriculture, Conservation, and Forestry Division of Quality Assurance and Regulations and Lori Holmquist (Director Investigations Branch, New England FDA District Office).

 Brand names, trade names, and company names are included for educational purposes.
 No endorsement is implied nor is discrimination intended against similar products or services.

 Information in this publication is provided purely for educational purposes.
 No responsibility is assumed for any problems associated with the use of products or services mentioned.
 No endorsement of products or companies is intended, nor is criticism of unnamed products or companies implied.